Infinity-operads and Day convolution in Goodwillie calculus: Stable infinity -operads and derivatives of the identity

-where the right-hand map is induced by the cocartesian fibration $\spectra^{\smsh} \to \Fin$ and the bottom map sends a finite pointed set to the constant functor with that value.
+where the right-hand map is induced by the cocartesian fibration $\spectra^{\smsh} \to \Surj$ and the bottom map sends a finite pointed set to the constant functor with that value.
 The induced map $p_{\cat{C}}$ is then also a cocartesian fibration of $\infty$-operads, with fibres

-Thus $p_{\cat{C}}$ is a symmetric monoidal $\infty$-category with underlying $\infty$-category $\Fun(\cat{C},\spectra)$ and monoidal product given by the objectwise smash product of functors.
-(See \cite[Remark 2.1.3.4]{lurie:2017}.) \end{definition}
+Thus $p_{\cat{C}}$ is a (non-unital) symmetric monoidal $\infty$-category with underlying $\infty$-category $\Fun(\cat{C},\spectra)$ and monoidal product given by the objectwise smash product of functors; see \cite[2.1.3.4]{lurie:2017}. \end{construction}

-\begin{definition} Let $\cat{F}_{\cat{C}}^{\smsh} \to \Fin$ denote the restriction of the symmetric monoidal $\infty$-category $p_{\cat{C}}$ of Definition~\ref{def:objectwise} to the full subcategory generated by those functors $\cat{C} \to \spectra$ that are reduced and preserve filtered colimits.
-Since this collection of functors is closed under the objectwise smash product, $\cat{F}_{\cat{C}}^{\smsh}$ is also a symmetric monoidal $\infty$-category. \end{definition}
+\begin{definition} Let $\cat{F}_{\cat{C}}^{\smsh} \to \Surj$ denote the restriction of the symmetric monoidal $\infty$-category $p_{\cat{C}}$ of Construction~\ref{cons:objectwise} to the full subcategory generated by those functors $\cat{C} \to \spectra$ that are reduced and preserve filtered colimits.
+Since this collection of functors is closed under the objectwise smash product, $\cat{F}_{\cat{C}}^{\smsh}$ is also a non-unital symmetric monoidal $\infty$-category.
+(Note that we are forced to deal with a non-unital symmetric monoidal structure because the unit object for the objectwise smash product is not a reduced functor.) \end{definition}

-Our next goal is to describe a symmetric monoidal $\infty$-category that represents Day convolution.
-For this, we use the following construction of Glasman \cite{glasman:2016}.
+Our next goal is to describe a non-unital symmetric monoidal $\infty$-category that represents the Day convolution of functors introduced in Definition~\ref{def:Day}.
+We use a construction of Lurie from~\cite[2.2.6]{lurie:2017}.
+Glasman~\cite{glasman:2016} describes a similar construction for ordinary (i.e. not non-unital) symmetric monoidal $\infty$-categories.